Tulip4attoo/tulip4attoo/README.md

 ------------

-### Hi there! 👋

-I'm a passionate and curious **Developer** 🖥️ who thrives on making stuff and solving problems 💡.
-I specialize in the world of **Data and AI** 🧠🤖, where I put my creativity and analytical skills to the test.

 I love making stuff and solving problems.
 My archetypes of **Inventor** 🔧, **Explorer** 🌍, and **Individualist** 🦄 truly define my approach to life and work.

-As an avid problem solver, I'm always on the lookout for new challenges and opportunities to create innovative solutions.
-My love for making stuff has led me to explore various programming languages, frameworks, and tools, enabling me to adapt and grow in the ever-evolving world of technology.

-Some of the technologies I'm most thrilled about include **Unreal Engine 5** (UE5) 🎮, **AI** 🤖, and **Virtual/Augmented Reality** (VR/AR) 🕶️.
-I believe these cutting-edge technologies have the potential to revolutionize the way we live, work, and interact with the world around us.
+I'm super into  **Unreal Engine 5** (UE5) 🎮, **AI** 🤖, and **Virtual/Augmented Reality** (VR/AR) 🕶️.
+I believe these technologies are gonna change how we live, work, and interact.

-When I'm not busy building, coding, or working on AI projects, you can find me:

-- 📚 Writing technical blog posts, where I share my insights, experiences, and knowledge with the developer community
-- 🚀 Developing side projects, which help me further hone my skills and explore new technologies
-- 📚 Getting lost in a good book, expanding my knowledge and imagination, because learning never stops
-- 🏃‍♂️ Staying active and engaging in various physical activities, as a healthy body fuels a healthy mind
-- 🎨 Appreciating the beauty of art and creativity, which not only inspires me but also helps me think outside the box and find unique solutions to complex problems

-I'm a firm believer in the power of collaboration and the exchange of ideas, so I'm always open to learning new things and working with others on exciting projects.
-If you have an idea or project you'd like to discuss, or if you simply want to connect, don't hesitate to reach out to me.
-Together, let's create something amazing and make a positive impact on the world! 🚀
+I also love to:
+🎮 Playing Video games.
+I really love Elden ring, LoL, DotA 📚 Writing tech blog posts to share my thoughts and experiences with other developers 🚀 Working on side projects to sharpen my skills and try out new tech 📚 Reading a good book, 'cause there's always more to learn 🏃‍♂️ Keeping active to stay sharp, since a healthy body helps a healthy mind 🎨 Enjoying art and creativity, which inspires me and helps me think differently

+If you have a cool project, hit me up.
+Let's make something awesome together and change the world! 🚀

 ### Where to find me
 You can 📫 reach me at huylinh.nguyen@outlook.com